Categories

 Dmarc as a Service

-How to troubleshoot/validate SVG Tiny Exports for BIMI
+How to Troubleshoot & Validate SVG Tiny Exports for BIMI

 While your BIMI logo’s final state should be SVG Tiny Portable/Secure, you’ll want to ensure the starting file (SVG Tiny 1.2) doesn’t contain any problematic elements.
 While SVG is, at its core, a mathematical way to describe an image, the standard supports broader use cases.
 As contradictory as it may sound, SVG even supports the inclusion of bitmap images inside an SVG file – and this may cause display issues.

-According to the BIMI logo specifications, non-vector (bitmap) elements, scripting, and external linking and references are incompatible with the standard and will impact logo display.
-This can be difficult and sometimes impossible to see with the naked eye.
 Furthermore, it isn’t possible to convert a bitmap image to vector format by exporting it as a vector file, even though the file extension may indicate that it is vector-based (such files usually end in the suffix ‘ai’, ‘eps’, ‘pdf’, or ‘svg’).

 1. Download your logo and inspect it by opening your image in a browser.
 You can do this by right clicking your logo > “Open with” > select your browser.